By Laura Haight

 Conway says absentee ballots will start being mailed out around September 24.
 Allow about a week and if you haven’t received your absentee ballot by the first few days of October, contact the Election Office.

 When you receive your ballot, complete it and mail it back as early as you can.
 High turnout is expected – and hoped for – so it’s important that the Election Office get a steady stream of incoming ballots rather than a flood within a week to 10 days of the election.
 The ballot currently requires a witness signature.
 “We’ve been requesting the Legislature remove that,” Conway explained, “because it serves no useful purpose.”
 That will be one of the Election-related items under consideration when the Legislature returns to wrap up it’s session in September.

 You can also return your ballot in person by taking it to the Election Office at County Square.
-You must complete the yellow form included with the ballot and sign it if you are dropping it off.
-If you are asking someone else to drop it off, you must include their name and your signature.
+If you are dropping off your ballot and that of another person (spouse, parent, etc) or you are asking someone else to return your ballot, you both must complete the yellow form included with the ballot.
 Security Check #3.
-This check on the return of absentee ballots in person is one reason why Conway is opposed to drop boxes, although there is a move afoot to push for them in this election.
-See story on Page xx.
+This check on the return of absentee ballots in person is one reason why Conway is opposed to drop boxes.

 COUNTING ABSENTEE BALLOTS

 Under law, absentee ballots cannot be opened until the morning of Election Day.
 The Election Commission has asked for permission from the Legislature to start getting those ballots ready to be counted at least the day before.

 Whether that is approved or not, the process will be the same:

 - Signed outside envelopes are separated from the ballot envelope.